Rays vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Rays Betting Records & Stats

+- The Rays have an implied victory probability of 52.4% according to the moneyline set for this matchup.

-- Tampa Bay has had an over/under set by bookmakers 120 times, and have combined with opponents to go over the total in 63 of those games (63-53-4).
+- Tampa Bay's games have gone over the total in 64 of its 121 chances.

-- The Rays have put together a 10-7-0 record against the spread this season (covering 58.8% of the time).
+- The Rays have posted a record of 10-7-0 against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!